The Reprint Prize: June 15 – June 30, 2026

 • Submitted work must be previously published.
 Unpublished work will be disqualified.
 In your cover letter, please indicate when and where your submission has been published.

 • Work published in a single-author collection is not eligible for this prize, but work collected in a multiauthor anthology may be submitted.
-(Note: If the work is included in a collection under contract for 2024 or beyond, it is eligible, provided it meets our other requirements.)
+(Note: If the work is included in a collection under contract for 2027 or later with an indie press, it is eligible, provided it meets our other requirements.)

-• Simultaneous and multiple submissions are allowed, though each submission requires a $10 entry fee.
+• Simultaneous and multiple submissions are allowed, though each submission requires a $10 submission fee.

-• This challenge is for emerging writers only.
+• This contest is for emerging writers only.
 Writers with single-author book-length work published or under contract with a major press are ineligible.
-We are interested in providing a platform to new writers; authors with books published by indie presses and self-published authors are welcome to submit their previously published work.
+We are interested in providing a platform to new writers; authors with books published by indie presses are welcome to submit previously published work, as are self-published authors.

 • Former TMR contributors are welcome to submit work published elsewhere.
-Work previously published by TMR, including New Voices, the Anthology, or one of our contests, is not eligible for this prize.
+Work previously published by TMR, including in New Voices, the Anthology, or for one of our other contests, is not eligible for this prize.

 • International submissions are allowed, provided the work is written primarily in English.

-• All submissions must be double-spaced with one-inch page margins and use Times New Roman or Garamond.
+• All submissions must be double-spaced with one-inch page margins and use 12pt Times New Roman or Garamond font.

 • We do not require blind submissions for this contest.
 The winner will be selected by The Masters Review’s editorial staff.